jackablett/micro-pico/documentation/modules/logging.md

 ## Other function

-Get the current local time, (returns date & time as a string)
+Get the current local time (returns date & time as a string)

 ```python
 log.datetime_string()